gorange310/castag/README.md

-# Alpha Blog
+# Castag

-This is a blog app\
+This is a podcast search app\
-I'm currently a Ruby/Rails app developer, this is my personal project when I was learn from Udemy Course: the-complete-ruby-on-rails-developer-course.
+I'm currently a Ruby/Rails app developer, this is my personal project when I was learning web API

-I followed RESTful conventions for my routes but since I was only utilizing certain functions, I added limitations to them.\
+I followed RESTful conventions for my routes
-Users can only be showed.\
-Stcoks can only be updated.\
-It isn't full CRUD but enough to implement the user stories required.
-There’s also room to expand in the future to for the other CRUD features.

-I expanded model: Comment, and RESTful for the routes.
-Guest can sign up and post the comment on each post.

 ## 1 Development tools